MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)
 - [Microsoft Defender XDR](/defender-xdr)

-This article describes how to migrate (re-onboard) devices that had been previously onboarded to Defender for Endpoint to use the streamlined device connectivity method.
+This article describes how to migrate (reonboard) devices that had been previously onboarded to Defender for Endpoint to use the streamlined device connectivity method.
 For more information on streamlined connectivity, see [Onboarding devices using streamlined connectivity](configure-device-connectivity.md).
 Devices must meet the prerequisites listed in [Streamlined connectivity](configure-device-connectivity.md#prerequisites).

 In most cases, full device offboarding isn't required when reonboarding.
 You can run the updated onboarding package and reboot your device to switch connectivity over.
 See below for details on individual operating systems.